-Apprenticeship: Join as a constable, and follow an apprenticeship in professional policing practice - you earn while you learn.
+Apprenticeship entry: Join as a constable, and follow an professional programme in policing practice - you earn while you learn.
 This route normally takes three years with both on and off-the-job learning.
 On successfully finishing the programme, you complete your probation and achieve a degree.
-This if referred to as Police Constable Degree Apprenticeship (PCDA)

 Policing degree:If you want to study first, you can do a three year degree in professional policing at your own expense, and then apply to a force and follow a shorter on-the-job training programme.

 You can still submit an application if you are awaiting your A level or level 3 results, by using your predicted grades, in line with our eligibility criteria.
 Final results must be submitted before your start date.